Ghana kicks off coronavirus vaccination campaign with COVAX shots

 Coronavirus infections in Ghana have surpassed 84,000 and more than 600 people have died, according to health ministry data.

-Reporting by Christian Akorlie, Writing by Nellie Peyton and Alessandra Prentice; Editing by Bate Felix, Emelia Sithole-Matarise and Nick Macfie
+Reporting by Christian Akorlie; Additional reporting by Fiston Mahamba in Goma and Pap Saine in Banjul, Writing by Nellie Peyton and Alessandra Prentice; Editing by Bate Felix, Emelia Sithole-Matarise, Aurora Ellis and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.